• Skip to primary navigation

 I know people who took pictures every day for months; it was really cool to see the subtle changes.

-- same room of your house where the lighting is good
+• Same room as your house where the lighting is good

-- keep distance between you and the camera the same
+• keep the distance between you and the camera the same

 3. Taking Body Measurements